omicreativedev/go-quickstart/README.md

 # Welcome to Go Quickstart

 This repository is for my CS-330 class at Simmons University where my goal is to create a simple straightfoward tutorial for getting started using Go for students already comfortable with at least one programming language.
 This is a work-in-progress so there will be some errors, omissions and incomplete sections.
 When the project is complete and the semester is over, I will tag it **complete** and the repo will allow pull requests.
-Until then, if you have any issues or commentary, please see the Discussion section of the repository.
+I'm currently working in Windows 11, and while I try to give instructions for Mac and Linux, I can't test them all on my machine and so I'm mainly going by documentation sources.
+Your miles may vary.
+Until then, if you have any issues or commentary, please see the [Discussion](https://github.com/omicreativedev/go-quickstart/discussions) section of the repository.

 If you need to reach me, message me on [LinkedIn](https://www.linkedin.com/in/sshunamon/)